 The Company participates in one defined benefit pension plan, which is a section of the industry-wide Electricity Supply Pension Scheme ('ESPS').
 The ESPS scheme is, with very limited exception, closed to new members.
 A defined contribution plan is offered to new employees.
-The Company also has an unfunded pension liability in respect of previous executives.

 The ESPS is a group defined benefit pension plan that shares risks between entities under common control.
-Under FRS 101, the scheme has been accounted for as a defined benefit scheme by the Company as it has legal responsibility for the plan which it holds jointly with WPD West Midlands.
-The net defined benefit cost and net deficit of the plan have been allocated to WPD East Midlands and WPD West Midlands in accordance with pensionable salaries.
+Under FRS 101, the scheme has been accounted for as a defined benefit scheme by the Company as it has legal responsibility for the plan which it holds jointly with WPD South Wales.
+The net defined benefit cost and net deficit of the plan have been allocated to WPD South West and WPD South Wales in accordance with pensionable salaries.

 The cost of providing benefits under the defined benefit plan is determined using the projected unit credit method, which attributes entitlement to benefits to the current period (to determine current service cost) and to the current and prior periods (to determine the present value of defined benefit obligation) and is based on actuarial advice.
 Past service costs, resulting from either a plan amendment or a curtailment (a reduction in future obligations as a result of a material reduction in the plan membership), are recognised immediately when amendments or curtailments occur.
-The current service cost (including administration costs) is allocated to the Profit and loss account or capital expenditure as appropriate.
+The current service cost (including administration costs) is allocated to the profit and loss account or capital expenditure as appropriate.